-Property taxes attached as an enforceable lien on property as of January 1, 2017.
-Property taxes were levied on October 1, 2017, and payable on or before December 31, 2017.
-Property taxes levied for 2017 are recorded as receivables, net of estimated uncollectibles.
-The net receivables collected during the year ended September 30, 2018, and collected by November 30, 2018, are recognized as revenues in the year ended September 30, 2018.
-Net receivables estimated to be collected subsequent to November 30, 2018, are recorded as revenue when received.
+Property taxes are levied based on the property on record as of January 1, 2019.
+Property taxes were levied on October 1, 2019, and payable on or before December 31, 2019.
+Property taxes levied for 2019 are recorded as receivables, net of estimated uncollectibles.
+The net receivables collected during the year ended September 30, 2020, and collected by November 30, 2020, are recognized as revenues in the year ended September 30, 2020.
+Net receivables estimated to be collected subsequent to November 30, 2020, are recorded as revenue when received.
 Prior year levies were recorded using substantially the same principles, and remaining receivables are reevaluated annually.